pclambert/website/content/software/stpm2_standsurv/standardized_survival.md

 ```

-The resulting standardzied curves can then be plotted.
+The resulting standardized curves can then be plotted.

 ```stata
 . twoway  (rarea _at1_lci _at1_uci timevar, color(red%25)) ///